-What’s it all about?
+What was it all about?

-This investment began in mid-2017 to test whether ‘electrolysed oxidising’ or ‘EO’ water can be used to increase the quality of vegetable irrigation water.
-This electricity-charged sanitisation approach, and how it could benefit the Australian vegetable industry, was described in more detail in this news article from Hort Innovation, released when the project was first announced.
+You can read more about this electricity-charged sanitisation approach, and how it could benefit the Australian vegetable industry, in this news article from Hort Innovation that was released when the project was first announced in 2017.

 This project was a strategic levy investment in the Hort Innovation Vegetable Fund